chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 ### Policyfiles

-A [Policyfile]({{< relref "/policyfile" >}}) is an optional way to manage role, environment, and community cookbook data with a single document that is uploaded to the Chef Infra Server.
-Policyfiles make things easier to test and promote code safely with a simpler interface.
+[Policyfiles]({{< relref "/policyfile" >}}) are preferred way of managing roles, environments, and community cookbooks data with a single document that is uploaded to the Chef Infra Server.
+Policyfiles lets you test and promote code with simpler interface.

 The Chef Infra Server integration lets you:

-- Search for a specific policyfile from the list
+- Search for a specific policyfiles
-- View the list of all the policyfiles
+- View all the policyfiles

 Use the search bar on the Policyfile tab (**Chef Infra Server > Policyfile**) to find a policy file from the list.
 Entering the name of the policy file in the search bar returns policyfiles matching your search criteria.